emaclean-adi/Adversarial_Patch_Attack/README.md

 We adapted adversarial patches[1] to attack the quantized ai85cdnet on the MAX78000.
 We generated adversarial patches against the cats_vs_dogs model provided with the SDK as well as our humans vs robots model we retrained for GTC.
 We acheived a 70% attack success rate for the cats_vs_dogs model and 45% success rate for our robots/humans model.
 These models are 98% and 90% accurate, respectively when no adversarial patch is introduced.

+## To run

+Copy the python scripts to the ai8x_training folder and the train_attack shell scripts to the scripts directory and make a folder in the ai8x_training folder called training_pictures .
+To run the cats_vs_dogs attack on the quantized catsvsdogs model, source scripts/train_attackcatsdogs-q.sh

+The generated patches will be saved to training_pictures.

 #Adversarial Patches